 Work On Your Strengthening Your Industry Knowledge

 You could be an exceptional talker who is immediately capable of grabbing people’s attention.
 But this trait is rendered completely useless if you’re incapable of delivering on your promises.
-So make sure that you’re well versed in the insurance products that you’re selling.
+Make sure that you’re well versed in the insurance products that you’re selling.

 Understand the range, limitations, and exclusions of each policy that you’re selling.
 For example, did you know that while insurance for buildings covers damage resulting from fire, smoke, floods, and earthquakes, it doesn’t cover damage resulting from neglect or lack of maintenance?

-When it comes to sales and marketing, your appearance will significantly influence your customer’s behavior and, ultimately, their purchase decision.
+When it comes to sales and marketing, your appearance will significantly influence your customer’s behavior and, ultimately, their purchasing decisions.
 It can sometimes be even more important than your skillset and experience.

 Double Check All Written Communications

-Think about the last time you encountered a typo or a grammatical error while browsing a company website to gather important information.
+Think about the last time you encountered typos and obvious grammatical errors in a company’s email or other communications.
 How did it make you feel?
-It changed your perspective towards the business, didn’t it?
+It lowered your opinion of that business, didn’t it?

 According to research on The Journal of General Psychology, spelling errors directly affect people’s perception of writers, especially when there are a lot of spelling errors.
 Remember that poorly written content comes off as unprofessional.
 It shows that you’re inept at your profession.

-Building doubt is the last thing you need in an industry where your progress depends on building trust with your prospects and clients.
-So, make sure to proofread all your emails.
-It will help you in identifying typos and grammatical errors.
+Fostering doubt is the last thing you need in an industry where your progress depends on building trust with your prospects and clients.
+So make sure to carefully proofread all your emails.
 Doing this will also help you identify any errors in policy explanations that you might have made while writing your first draft.